-Singleton is a creational design pattern that let you ensure that a class has only one instance and provide a global access point to this instance.
+Singleton is a creational design pattern that lets you ensure that a class has only one instance and provide a global access point to this instance.

 Singleton solves two problems at the time (violating Single Responsibility Principle):

-Ensures that class has only a single instance.
+Ensures that a class has only a single instance.
 The most common reason for this is to control some shared resource, for example, database.

 Imagine that you had created an object, and after a while, tried to create a new one.
 In this case, you would want to receive the old object, instead of creating a new instance.

 It can not be done with a regular constructor since every constructor call always returns a new object by design.

-Provides global access point to this instance.
+Provides global access point to that instance.
 Sound like a global variable, right?
-But you can't make a read-only global variable.
+But you can not make a read-only global variable.
 Anyone who can access it can also replace its value.

 All singleton implementations share two common steps:

 - Making the default constructor private.

-- Creating a static creational method that will act as a constructor.
+- Creating a static creation method that will act as a constructor.
 This method creates an object using the private constructor and saves it in static variable or field.
 All following calls to this method return the cached object.

 Singleton keeps the single instance production code in one place—inside the creation method of a Singleton class.
-Any client code that has access to Singleton class gets the access to its creational method as well.
+Any client code that has access to Singleton class gets the access to its creation method as well.
 And that gives us a global access point to the Singleton instance.

 The government is an excellent example of Singleton pattern.
 A country can have only one official government.
 Regardless of the personal identities of the individuals who form governments, the title, "The Government of X" is a global point of access that identifies the group of people in charge.